US orders all Juul vaping products off the market

 Juul's products "exist only to transition adult smokers away from combustible cigarettes," Chief Executive KC Crosthwaite said on the company's website, adding that the company is "working hard" to rebuild its reputation following an "erosion of trust over the past few years."

+The impact of the FDA's decision is "far from certain" given the likelihood of an appeal, Goldman Sachs said in an analysis issued before the announcement.
+"There are already several precedents for reversal" of such orders, it noted.

+Juul currently holds around 36 percent share of the US vaping market, a substantial reduction on the roughly 70 percent it held before the FDA's actions on flavored e-cigarettes, the Goldman Sachs note said.

-On Tuesday, President Joe Biden's administration announced it would develop a new policy requiring cigarette producers to reduce nicotine to non-addictive levels.
+On Tuesday, President Joe Biden's administration announced it would develop a new policy requiring cigarette producers to reduce nicotine to non-addictive levels, a move that, if successful could upend the tobacco industry.

-The initiative requires the FDA to develop and then publish a rule, which will likely be contested by industry.

 © 2022 AFP